NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## KNN

 ## Polynomial Regression
-We tried to fit a polynomial regression
+We ran intervals of `GridSearchCV` , finding that the best degree was one.
+Therefore, we moved to linear regression.
 ## Linear Regression
 When looking at the various models used within the linear regression format, the following models are created.